thomasweng15/jekyll-now/_posts/2017-1-23-on_password_managers.md

 I consequently started hunting for a solution, and ended up trying out a password manager.
 It solved my password issues so well, I haven't looked back!

 There isn't much to a password manager, and using one has made logging into accounts so much easier and safer.
-Here's the gist of it in ~1 minute.
+Here's the gist of it in less than two minutes.

 # How do password managers work?